dogweather/forkful/content/en/javascript/strings/removing-quotes-from-a-string.md

 weight: 9
 ---

-## What & Why?
-Stripping quotes from a string means getting rid of those pesky quotation marks that can mess with your code, especially when you're parsing data or constructing JSON objects.
-Programmers do it to sanitize inputs, avoid syntax errors, and make strings play nice with other parts of their code.

 ## How to:
 Imagine you've got a string that's wrapped in double quotes, like `"\"Hello, World!\""` and you want the pure, unquoted text.
 Here's a quick JavaScript snippet to free your string from those quote shackles: